 Learn more about how your deposits will flow into your investment portfolio.

 If Auto-Invest is turned off, you can create a manual buy order with your deposit.

-To see pending activity, navigate to the Activity tab on either web or mobile.
+To see pending activity, navigate to the Activity tab.
 You’ll be able to see details about your deposit, pending buys, pending sells, dividends received, and more.